 No Live Betting on College Sports

 Unlike many states, Colorado sports betting regulations do allow wagering on college football and college basketball events, along with all other NCAA competition.
 This includes those events involving college athletes from Colorado universities.
 You’re free to wager on the Buffs, Rams, Falcons, or any other college team – as long as you do so before the game.

-In-play wagering on college sports is one the few restrictions.
+In-play wagering on college sports is one of the few restrictions.

 eSports Betting Is Allowed in Colorado

 Colorado is among a growing number of states recognizing that eSports are a legitimate market for sports bettors.